Skip to main content

 • authenticatedRoles: All roles which the authenticated user could assume

-• workflowUUID: The UUID of the workflow
+• queueName: The queue of the workflow, if enqueued.

 • input: The input arguments to the workflow, in array format